 In June 2012, changes were legislated which removed intrastate (non-CDL) vehicles from parts of the Michigan Motor Carrier Safety Act.
 These non-CDL intrastate commercial motor vehicles must still comply with parts 391-393 as adopted by the act.
-Because they are exempted from the requirements of 49 CFR, part 396, MSP-CVED elects to not perform North American Standard (NAS) inspections on these vehicles.
+Because they are exempted from the requirements of 49 CFR, part 396, MSP-CVED elected to not perform North American Standard (NAS) inspections on these vehicles.
+In FY23 MSP-CVED will start to perform NAS level III inspections on these intrastate vehicles documenting violations from Parts 391 and 392 only, this will help to capture driver violations and assist in meeting our CVSP goals.
+These inspections will be uploaded to MCMIS.
+Part 393 regulations will be enforced but not captured in the inspection software.

 Michigan is an economically, environmentally, and demographically diverse state with an estimated population of 9.96 million citizens.
-Michigan has a total of 120,256 miles of roadway which includes; 90,208 miles of secondary roads, 9,655 miles of state trunk lines, and 1,240 miles of interstate highways.
+Michigan has a total of 122,040 miles of roadway which includes; 89,609 miles of secondary roads, 9,649 miles of state trunk lines, and 1,240 miles of interstate highways.